 Was there an admissions assessment?

-Yes - I did have a Philosophy admissions test, so before coming to Cambridge to do it, I just made sure I knew what the format of it would be so that I wasn’t taken by surprise.
+Yes - I did have a Philosophy admissions test, so I just made sure I knew what the format of it would be so that I wasn’t taken by surprise.
 The first part was a multiple choice logic-based test but they were more like mind puzzles, not complicated symbol stuff so don’t worry!
-For the second part, you have to write one essay from a choice of two questions and they could be anything so again, I didn’t really prepare for the admissions test, but you can include any ideas you might have picked up from school or extra reading to help you answer.
+For the second part, you had to write one essay from a choice of two questions and they could be anything so again, I didn’t really prepare for the admissions test, but you can include any ideas you might have picked up from school or extra reading to help you answer.

 What advice would you give prospective applicants?

 For the personal statement I would just suggest doing some extra reading outside of school stuff in any areas you’re particularly interested in just to make it stand out more and to show you have a genuine interest in the subject.
 Also, when talking about other subjects you’ve done at school maybe think how they relate to philosophy and what they have helped you with.
 With regards to the interview/admissions test stage (they both happen on the same day), there isn’t really any specific advice I'd give since you can’t really prepare much for it so just try not to stress about getting ready for it!

 Before coming to Cambridge, I was looking forward to the independence of being away from home and dropping the subjects I was less interested in to focus just on Philosophy.
 I was also excited to meet new people, although worried about making friends, as it is such a new environment to come into not knowing anyone.
 Obviously everyone is in the same position, though, which makes it a lot easier.